kush2702/biometrics/source/voice-auth/README.md

 # Voice Authentication.

 This is a Voice Authentication system built using Microsoft Cognitive Services Speaker Recognition APIs.
-Fantastic RecorderJS is used to convert the the raw audio to into the format required by Cognitive Services.

 Steps:
 1. Enter the Endpoint and Key provided by Microsoft Azure in helper.js